-Below is a selection of optional modules that ran in 2016-2017.
+Below is a selection of optional modules.
 Our modules are continually reviewed and updated to reflect the latest research expertise within the department, but these should give you an indication of the breadth of topics you can study.

 Some of our modules